Rainyan/sourcemod-nt-ghost-distribution/README.md

 it is impossible for your next dice roll to be a 1, 2 or 6!
 With a uniformly distributed ("fair") dice, any previous rolls should not affect the current throw, and all 6 possible results should be equally likely.

-This bias can be visualized by simulating a large number of NT rounds, and recording the ghost spawn positions distribution (note the blue line indicating the true distribution skewing to the right as the number of possible ghost spawn points increases):
+This bias can be visualized by simulating a large number of NT rounds, and recording the ghost spawn positions distribution.
+A "favourable ghost spawn" in this instance is arbitrarily chosen as exactly half of the total spawn points, to demonstrate the effect of the bias.

+Note the recorded distribution (blue) skewing to the right, away from the expected distribution (red), as the number of ghost spawn points increases:

 <table>
 <tr>
   <td>
-    <p>2 ghosts</p>
+    <p>2 possible ghost spawn positions</p>
     <img alt="2 ghosts" src="https://github.com/Rainyan/sourcemod-nt-ghost-distribution/assets/6595066/f5acb305-2c3c-4668-8255-69d3e76141af" />
   </td>
   <td>
-    <p>4 ghosts</p>
+    <p>4 possible ghost spawn positions</p>
     <img alt="4 ghosts" src="https://github.com/Rainyan/sourcemod-nt-ghost-distribution/assets/6595066/d64fc500-213d-42e4-a94e-475854f25edc" />
   </td>
 </tr>
 <tr>
   <td>
-    <p>6 ghosts</p>
+    <p>6 possible ghost spawn positions</p>
     <img alt="6 ghosts" src="https://github.com/Rainyan/sourcemod-nt-ghost-distribution/assets/6595066/60bf262e-8015-45fd-a1d0-c29f0bac26b0" />
   </td>
   <td>
-    <p>8 ghosts</p>
+    <p>8 possible ghost spawn positions</p>
     <img alt="8 ghosts" src="https://github.com/Rainyan/sourcemod-nt-ghost-distribution/assets/6595066/48f53b86-2b0e-4701-9204-a8eb9f716b4f" />
   </td>
 </tr>
 <tr>
   <td>
-    <p>16 ghosts</p>
+    <p>16 possible ghost spawn positions</p>
     <img alt="16 ghosts" src="https://github.com/Rainyan/sourcemod-nt-ghost-distribution/assets/6595066/1bf1bdf3-9edb-4dcc-a564-bcad19c873af" />
   </td>
 </tr>
 </table>

-This plugin patches the selection function to choose a uniformly random ghost spawnpoint (blue line overlaps the expected distribution in red):
+This plugin patches the selection function to choose uniformly from all possible locations - the blue line overlaps with the expected distribution in red:

 ![ghostspawn_sim_16_ghosts](https://github.com/Rainyan/sourcemod-nt-ghost-distribution/assets/6595066/8fb3083d-033f-41d2-b63a-4c075a795629)